bbauska/Anti-Project-2025/README.md

 continue to be the flag of choice for commercial space activities.
 The President should, by executive order, direct the Office of Space Commerce, working with the National Space Council, to establish a whole-of-government policy for licensing and oversight of commercial space operations.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Census Bureau</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-<p>Project 2025: “Appointed staff should be in place at the Bureau as early as feasible after a new
-President takes office.
+Project 2025: “Appointed staff should be in place at the Bureau as early as feasible after a new President takes office.
 This will require the Office of Personnel Management to allocate additional political appointee positions to the Census Bureau.”
 “Strong political leadership is needed to increase efficiency and align the Census Bureau’s mission with conservative principles.
 Personnel is key to